weichange85/mlops-to-ECR/README.md

-# mlops-to-ECR
+# Iris Classifier API

-A simple ML container that is deployed to Amazon ECR as a microservice.
+A simple ML model trained on the Iris dataset, served via FastAPI.

+## 🚀 Usage

+1. Train the model: